Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 The Volunteer Program is a base-wide program designed to fully utilize and recognize the contributions of volunteers at Joint Base McGuire-Dix-Lakehurst.
 It creates a central base resource for volunteer recruitment, training and recognition.
 It was established in recognition of volunteerism as an integral part of our community.
 The intent of the Volunteer Program is to promote the spirit of volunteerism through assisting volunteer agencies in meeting their needs.
 Some of the agencies that could benefit from volunteers are the American Red Cross, Retiree Affairs, Outdoor Recreation, Military Spouse Club, Chapel and Military and Family Support Center.
 For more information on volunteering, call 609-754-3154.

-Employment assistance is available through the Military and Family Support Center, Army Community Service, Airman and Family Support Center and/or Fleet and Family Support Center.
-The unemployment rate in Burlington County is 2.7%.
-The median household income is $84,889.
-The unemployment rate in Ocean County is 3.1%.
-The median household income is $68,551.
+Employment assistance is available through the Military and Family Support Center at Joint Base McGuire Dix Lakehurst and in the local community at the Department of Labor Career One Stop Centers.
+The unemployment rate in Burlington County is 6.4%.
+The median household income is $88,797.
+The unemployment rate in Ocean County is 7.5%.
+The median household income is $76,093.